RyanParsley/OMP-Generator/README.md

 ---
 # Feel free to put content here

 But you don't have to.
-This space offers as a place to put content not in one of the linked files.
+This space offers a place to put content not in one of the linked files.
 ```
 Next, create one markdown file for each section of the email in this